 Is there childcare onboard?
 Yes! / Avoiding kids?
 Avoid school holidays and you’ll be grand

 Before the Princess ship sets sail in the late evening, why not experience Barcelona Spain?
-I recommend flying in a couple of days before, so you can make the most of what this beautiful capital has to offer.
+I recommend flying in a couple of days before, so you can make the most of what this beautiful city has to offer.

 The big question is, what are you going to do?